 - Linux fingerprint vault quick unlock, or biometric unlock in general .
-(After master password is entered after first login)
+(After master password is entered on the first login)

-I understand Linux desktop landscape is as fragmented as ever, no Windows Hello or Apple Touch ID equivalent to make integration streamlined, and the user base is minuscule.
+I understand Linux desktop landscape is as fragmented as ever, no Windows Hello or Apple Touch ID equivalent to make integration streamlined.
+Finally, the user base count is minuscule.

 However, I’d argue Linux users will 99% use Bitwarden over any other proprietary password manager.